22 Jun Sales Forecast vs. Demand Forecast — What is the Big Deal?

 Definition of Sales Forecasting

 Sales forecasting is an approach retailers use to anticipate future sales by analyzing past sales, identifying trends, and projecting data into the future.
-The simplest version of a sales forecast will take a look at sales at Store A during Season X last year and assume some (usually arbitrary) % of growth to predict sales this year.
+The simplest version of a sales forecast will look at sales in Store A during last year, assume a continuation of some multi-year trend for Store A (e.g. some percentage of growth or decline in sales), and project forward to predict sales in Store A this year.

 Sales forecasting has been the standard approach to retailing from the beginning of the industry itself.

 Although modern retailers have more data than ever (as well as new tools and business intelligence dashboards), and can easily leverage more advanced and accurate forms of forecasting, sales-based forecasting is still the backbone of most retail organizations.

 This is a fairly simple approach that is easy to implement.
 Most retailers use a combination of their ERP, BI tools, and (in many cases) good ol’ Excel to generate a forecast based on their sales history.
 This means virtually every retailer, small or large, can build basic sales forecasts without investing into additional new tools or processes.

 The problem with this approach is that if you’re a modern retailer that sells through multiple channels (with multiple locations and distribution centers), a sales-based forecast will result in far too many exceptions.

 In simple terms, if you use a standard sales forecast approach for a complex organization, you will soon find a lot of inaccuracies in its predictions.
 Dozens of factors (that a sales forecast does not take into account) will need to be manually reconciled by teams of analysts to get a more accurate picture.
 Some of these factors include: